smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 The time when a job is considered active also depends on how the job master record was configured.
 There are various schemes for defining job master records in OpCon that can be used as Tracked or Queued jobs.
-Job master records can be marked \"do not build\" in which case they will not appear on a schedule until a \$JOB:QUEUE (or \$JOB:TRACK and some others) event command is received.
-But if a job master record is allowed to be built on the schedule by OpCon using methods that cause the job qualification process to effectively wait for a \$JOB:QUEUE event from the host, then the job would at first not have any PDATA associated with it.
+Job master records can be marked "do not build" in which case they will not appear on a schedule until a $JOB:QUEUE (or $JOB:TRACK and some others) event command is received.
+But if a job master record is allowed to be built on the schedule by OpCon using methods that cause the job qualification process to effectively wait for a $JOB:QUEUE event from the host, then the job would at first not have any PDATA associated with it.